 Transfer of Membership Interest.
-A member of OBW may not transfer her membership or any right rising from it.

-In the event that a business pays for an individual's OBW membership and that member ceases employment or business relationship with the paying business entity, the dues will not be refunded to the business, even if that member ceases to attend OBW.
-In the event that a business pre-pays the member's lunches for a year, the business may transfer those unused lunches to a new member who they may choose to send to OBW after payment of the new member's dues, prorated as necessary.
-An individual OBW membership is not transferrable and will remain validly assigned to the individual member for the membership time period paid for, even if said member ceases employment or business relationship with the business that originally paid their dues.
+A member of OBW may not transfer her or his membership or any right rising from it, unless (i) the Board of Directors approves such membership transfer, (ii) the transfer occurs between two individuals at the same business, and (iii) the membership and all rights associated therewith are transferred entirely to the new member.
+All OBW memberships must be assigned to one individual.
+For clarity, a membership may not be assigned to a business for use by multiple individuals associated with that business and an OBW member may not allow other individuals to use his or her membership.
+In the event a member or business requests a refund or transfer of a member’s dues or other pre-paid fees, the Officers shall review the request and decide an appropriate course of action.

 Dues.
 The Board of Directors may fix from time to time, the amount of the annual dues.
 Member dues are due and payable on June 1st of each year.
 The dues of first-year members are prorated based on the month that they join.
 Any member who does not pay the assessed dues within 60 days of June 1st shall have her membership terminated.
 Membership may be reinstated upon full payment of all dues, assessments and other fees owed to OBW.

 Voting Rights.

-Each member is entitled to one vote on each matter voted on by the members.
+3.6.1 Each member is entitled to one vote on each matter submitted to the members for vote.
+Members are entitled to vote on the following issues: (i) amendments to the bylaws; (ii) election of the Board of Directors; (iii) dissolution of the organization; (iv) sale of any OBW assets; (v) any matter proposed by a member for vote during a business meeting; and (vi) all matters the Board of Directors deems appropriate for membership vote.

+3.6.2 All matters submitted to the membership for vote must be presented to the members at least one member meeting prior to the meeting when the vote will take place, unless urgent circumstances call for less notice as determined by a majority of the Board of Directors.

 Resignation.
 A member may resign at any time.
 The resignation of a member does not relieve the member from any obligations the member may have to OBW for dues, assessments, or other fees or charges for goods or services.
 Upon resignation, a member is not entitled to a refund of annual dues paid in advance.
-The resigning member may be entitled to a prorated refund of prepaid meal fees at the discretion of the Executive committee.
+The resigning member may be entitled to a prorated refund of prepaid meal fees upon request and at the discretion of the Board of Directors.

 Termination.
-A member may be expelled or suspended for reasonable cause upon 15 days prior written notice of the expulsion, suspension, or termination, the notice shall specifically set forth the reason(s) for termination and the date, time and location at which the member may be heard, orally or in writing, before the Vice President - Membership, the President, and such other members of the Board that the President deems appropriate.
+A member may be expelled or suspended for reasonable cause upon 15 days prior written notice of the expulsion, suspension, or termination.
+The notice shall specifically set forth the reason(s) for termination and the date, time and location at which the member may be heard, orally or in writing, before the Vice President - Membership, the President, and such other members of the Board that the President deems appropriate.
 The hearing shall be not less than five days before the effective date of the expulsion, suspension, or termination.

 Meetings.